-Bird feeding is an inexpensive hobby if you keep it simple, but if you’re like me…filling up multiple feeders several times a week can quickly add up.
-Add in current inflation woes and it can be challenging to keep your feeders full for our bird friends.
+Bird feeding is an inexpensive hobby if you keep it simple.
+But, if you’re like me…filling up multiple feeders several times a week can add up.
+Add in inflation woes and it can be challenging to keep your feeders full for our bird friends.

 I’ve compiled a list of cost-saving bird feeding measures below.
 Each of these tips shouldn’t take away from the quality and amount of birds that regularly visit your feeders.

-Buy Most of Your Bird Feeding Supplies In-Person From Hardware Stores or Home Improvement Retailers
+1. Buy Bird Feeding Supplies From Hardware Stores or Home Improvement Retailers

 It’s tough to beat the ease of buying stuff from Amazon and other online retailers.
 I do it often!
 But the convenience of ordering online (plus shipping costs) means you’ll be paying more compared to going to a store in-person.

 I find the best bang for my buck to be at my local Ace Hardware store or home improvement retailer.
 Keep an eye out for sales and coupons.
 I signed up for rewards at my local hardware store and they send me coupons every month that save me $5 to $20 per month.
 It adds up!

 Another economical option for birdseed is at Costco.
 A 30-pound bag of sunflower blend is typically around $25-$35 (I’ve seen it on sale too).
 That’s the best value I’ve seen!
 I almost always have a bag of it on hand.